 The CIBC branch at the University of Waterloo had a pretty sweet business.
 Some people still bank with CIBC because they started at the U of W. I changed banks after I moved off campus.
 Canada Trust (now TD) was a closer bank, but I kept my CIBC credit card for a long time.

-Banks are always looking to get NEW clients who want to pay Bank Fees and put their savings in their banks for the bank to use.
-When you send your child/student off to school keep this in mind and maybe talk to your kids about banking and the ins and out's of the "Banking Game".
+Banks are always looking to get NEW clients.
+They seek clients who want to pay Bank Fees.
+They also want clients to put their savings in their banks for the bank to use.
+When you send your child or student off to school, keep this in mind.
+Maybe talk to your kids about banking and the ins and outs of the "Banking Game".